-Many 5Ks are really parties in disguise, with post-race concerts and beer, or even fun shenanigans — like food challenges and costume contests during the race.
+It’s also the perfect event to sign up with friends.
+Many 5Ks are really just parties in disguise, with post-race concerts and beer, or even fun shenanigans — like food challenges and costume contests during the race.

 Pick your best race

-The best race is the one that motivates you and brings the most fun.
-It may be for a favorite cause or your friends will do it, too.
-Pick a fundraiser for the Arthritis Foundation or a cause that is near and dear.
-Do you love dressing up?
+Going from the couch to running a 5K can be a daunting task so start on the right foot and pick a race that will motivate you to do your best.
+Try picking a cause that has annual events like the Arthritis Foundation or one that is near and dear to your heart.
+Or, do you love dressing up?
 Pick a race with a costume contest.
 Or if you’ve got the budget, register for a destination race someplace you’ve always wanted to visit.
-The excitement of a vacation will add to your motivation to get out and train.
+The excitement of a vacation will add to your motivation and get you out and training.

 Set a personal goal and schedule